Kiyomizu-dera temple

 With its trademark wooden platform overhanging the valley, Kiyomizu-dera (清水寺) is one of Kyoto’s defining sights.
 There’s been a temple here since 778, when a visionary priest came across its fount of clear water (kiyo-mizu); however, nearly all the buildings you see today date from 1633.

-Pass the three-storey pagoda and step for a moment into the monumental Hon-dō (Main Hall) to enjoy the surprisingly peaceful interior.
-There’s actually little to see in here – its principal image, an eleven-headed Kannon, only goes on show every 33 years (next time will be 2033), so head for the terrace in front, originally a stage for sacred dances, to soak up the famous view over the wooded gorge and Kyoto beyond.
+Pass the three-story pagoda and step into the monumental Hon-dō (Main Hall) for a moment of peace.
+There’s little to see inside — the temple’s principal image, an eleven-headed Kannon, is only displayed every 33 years (next in 2033).
+Instead, head to the terrace out front, once a stage for sacred dances, and take in the famous view over the wooded gorge and Kyoto beyond.

-Finally, head down beside the wooden terrace to the Otowa waterfall, a sip of which is reputed to cure any illness, or make you beautiful, and then follow the short path up the opposite hillside from where you get the best views of Kiyomizu-dera.
+Finally, head down to the Otowa Waterfall, where a sip of its water is said to cure illness or enhance beauty.
+Then, take the short path up the opposite hillside for one of the best views of Kiyomizu-dera.

 Going to Kyoto?
 Prepare for your trip with our guide to the best places to stay in Kyoto.